justsaul/workshop-tdd/react-tdd/src/EXERCISE_2.md

 Implement counter component.

-From UI perspecrive user sees 2 buttons - one that increments, other that decrements the counter.
+From UI perspecrive user sees `2 buttons` - one that `increments`, other that `decrements` the counter.
-When user presses on button he should see counter (displayed as text) increase
+When user presses on button he should see counter (displayed as text) increase.

+There is also checkbox - `reset`.
+When toggled, whenever user presses on `increment` or `decrement` button, could should turn into 0.

 ### Bonus task #1